australia tourist visa

 Step 2: Log in to create your Australia visitor visa application

 Tip: It took me about three days to finish all the pages, so take your time.
-Double check or triple check all details before you finally click “Submit”.
-Any errors or data inconsistencies could compromise your Australian visa application.
+Double-check or triple-check all details before you finally click “Submit”.
+Any errors or data inconsistencies may compromise your Australian visa application.

-Step 3: Scan and attach your Australia visa requirements
+Step 3: Scan and attach your Australia tourist visa requirements

 On the last part of your application, you will have to attach your Australia visa requirements proving your identity and travel capacity.
 You can submit and attach up to 60 documents.
 Here’s how to attach documents in your ImmiAccount.